BoldGrid/boldgrid-seo/readme.txt

 == Changelog ==

 = 1.3.6 In progress =
 * Bug fix:      JIRA WPB-2892 Fixed plugin update checks for some scenarios (WP-CLI, Plesk, etc).
+* Update:       Updating keyword to keyword phrase in verbiage.

 = 1.3.5 =
 * Bug fix:      JIRA WPB-2821 Fixed plugin update checks for some scenarios (WP-CLI, Plesk, etc).
 * Update:       Added support links for the keyword phrase length status messages.
 * Bug fix:      Keyword detection was finding single characters and combining it with next word.